 An on-the-job injury can be expensive.
 Beyond the cost of medical bills or rehabilitative services and equipment, the injured worker may not be able to earn the money they need in order to support their self and their family.
 Florida workers' compensation law takes this situation into account and provides benefits for the wages that injured workers lose when they are out of work.
 When an employee's at-work injuries prevent them from returning to work, they may be eligible to receive temporary total disability benefits.

-Qualifying for Temporary Total DisabilityWorkers who have been injured at work need to visit a doctor approved by workers compensation in order to protect their eligibility for benefits.
+How Do I Qualify for Temporary Total Disability?Workers who have been injured at work need to visit a doctor approved by workers compensation in order to protect their eligibility for benefits.
 This doctor will work with the patient towards recovery or, in some cases, recommend the injured worker to see a specialist who can better treat their injuries.
 Your doctor will assess your injuries and ability to work during recovery.
-If the doctor says you cannot work because of your work-related injury or illness, then you may be eligible for temporary total disability or TTD.
+If the doctor says you cannot work because of your work-related injury or illness, then you may be eligible for temporary total disability (TTD).

 The law may say that injured workers are entitled to collect benefits from their workers' compensation insurance carrier if they are disabled, but many people find that the system does not work in their favor.
-If you are struggling to claim the benefits available to you after an at-work injury, you may need a lawyer.
-A workers compensation attorney at the Coye Law Firm can discuss your case with you and determine what money you are eligible for according to Florida law.
+If you are struggling to claim the benefits available to you after an at-work injury, you may need an experienced workers' comp attorney to help.